kacesensitive/node-osquery/README.md

 ![Badge Lines](./coverage/badge-lines.svg)
 ![Badge Statements](./coverage/badge-statements.svg)

-This is a Node.js module providing convenient access to OSQuery data.
+`node-osquery` is a Node.js module that provides a convenient interface for interacting with [OSQuery](https://osquery.io/).
+This allows for easy access to system data exposed by OSQuery, all within a JavaScript environment.

+## Prerequisites

+To use `node-osquery`, you must have [OSQuery](https://osquery.io/) installed on your system.
+OSQuery exposes an operating system as a high-performance relational database, and this module provides methods to interact with that data.
+To install OSQuery and learn more about its capabilities, please refer to the [official OSQuery documentation](https://osquery.readthedocs.io/en/stable/).

 ## Installation